DamianS6/Alien-Invasion/README.md

 ## Usage

-To play the game, clone the repository and run alien_invasion.py.
+To play the game, clone the repository, install Pygame if needed and run alien_invasion.py.

 ## Technologies:
 <ul>